-There will be no change to overall network charges at 1 April 2018.
+There will be an increase in overall network charges at 1 April 2019.

 Network charges are made up of transmission charges (Transpower) and distribution line charges (MainPower).

-The increase in distribution line charge will match the transmission decrease, so there will be no overall change in the network charge.
+The increase in distribution line charge will result in an increase in the overall network charges of 2%.

 MainPower’s preference shareholders (also known as rebate shareholders or qualifying customers) will continue to receive a monthly rebate credited to their electricity account.
+Electricity retailers may not show this as a separate item on invoices.
 Once a customer is connected to the MainPower network, they become a preference shareholder.
 Customers previously connected to the Kaiapoi Electricity Network are not deemed qualifying customers under the Trust Deed.

 If you would like to know more about our pricing, read our Pricing Guide.
 It’s a short document in plain English that explains the key features of our pricing.

 For more detailed information, read our Pricing Methodology which describes the approach MainPower has adopted to determine prices for customers connected to our electricity distribution network.